About Our Company and the Evolution of Data Authentication

 - July 2011 The IETF publishes Long-Term Archive Service Requirements and Evidence Record Syntax [RFC4998 and RFC6283 ] standards for long-term non-repudiable proof of data existence and integrity on a long-term basis.

-- December 2014 We add Long-Term Archiving standards compliant RFC6283 Evidence Records with Hash Chaining for a keyless security approach with Timestamp Renewal to extend PKI timestamps.
+- December 2014 We add Long-Term Archiving standards compliant RFC6283 Evidence Records with Blockchains for a keyless security approach with Timestamp Renewal to extend PKI timestamps.